 Next, you also need to consider the weight of the bat.
 Your coach will be able to recommend a range that is suitable for your age and size too.
 This number should appear on the side or handle of your baseball bat.

 When you go for the bat length, consider it big enough to cover the outside area of the strike zone.
-Also, make sure still being short enough for the hitter to control as they swing.
+Also, make sure still be short enough for the hitter to control as they swing.
 The baseball bats for kids to adults normally come in 24-35 inches in length.

 Bat sizes vary depending on a batter’s height and development.
 If the batter is considerably taller than their average size person, it’s recommended to go for bat higher of their sizes.
 In the same way, if the player is of short height, it’s recommended to go with the shorter size than the above table.